Eid prayers were not held on roads in Uttar Pradesh for the first time, Adityanath says

 He also said that loudspeakers at mosques have either been completely removed or their volume has been reduced, according to The Indian Express.

 Adityanath was referring to the drive carried out by the Uttar Pradesh Police to remove unauthorised loudspeakers from places of worship and to ensure that authorised ones operate within the sound limit.
-As of April 30, 45,733 loudspeakers were removed and the volume of 58,861 loudspeakers was lowered to the permissible limit, according to PTI.
+As many as 45,773 have been removed and the volume of 58,861 loudspeakers lowered to the permissible limit till April 30, according to PTI.

 “Now these loudspeakers are being donated to schools and hospitals for their use,” the chief minister said at the event.